panga/hammock-jpms/README.md

 The stack uses Weld 3 for CDI, RestEasy 3.5 for JAX-RS and Johnzon 1.1 for JSON

-The total size of this example application is around `12mb`!
+The total size of this example application is around `12mb` and the full Docker image is only `58mb`!

 _Note: Tested with Java 10.0.1_